Vociferous121/Ogasai/README.md

+###Ogasai Updated Logitech Scripts

 ## Any bugs reports are greatly appreciated and will help with the process!

-#Ogasai Updated

 mage frost spec